nitya/aistudio-python-quickstart-sample/docs/04-azure.md

     ai init
     ```

-    You should see an interactive wizard that walks you through the process of creating an Azure AI project and provisioning the required Azure AI resources.
+    You should see an interactive wizard that walks you through the process of creating an Azure AI project and provisioning the required Azure AI resources. **This can take a few minutes to complete**.
     ![Ai init](./img/05-ai-init.png)

-2. If you are not already logged into your Azure account, you will be prompted to do so at this time.
+1. If you are not already logged into your Azure account, you will be prompted to do so at this time.
 Choose the interactive option.

     ![Az Login](./img/06-az-login.png)